-All first-year and second-year undergraduates stay at the Panoramic.
+All first-year, second-year, and third-year undergraduates stay at the Panoramic.
 As a resident, you’ll enjoy immediate access to transit (BART and Muni); cultural landmarks including the San Francisco Symphony, San Francisco Opera, Center for New Music, and SFJAZZ Center; farmers’ markets and grocery stores (Trader Joe’s, Whole Foods, and others); and shopping, cafes, and restaurants.
 The Panoramic also lies at the heart of San Francisco’s thriving tech district.

 SFCM students occupy the top five floors of this 11-story building.
 Rooms include two-person studios (274-295 sq. ft.) or four-person suites (605-630 sq. ft. corner units).
 Each room includes:

 - fully equipped kitchen with a convection microwave oven

 - Bay windows with window seats and city views

 - individually controlled heat and ventilation